Having a strong online presence is completely mandatory nowadays.

 If you choose the wrong hosting package you could open up your website to hackers, lose traffic because of slow loading times….or on the other side of it, pay for features you don’t need yet.

-So to help cut confusion, here’s a brief overview of the most popular hosting options for your website, as well as some criteria to help you decide which hosting package is right for your website.
+So to help cut the confusion, here’s a brief overview of the most popular hosting options for your website, as well as some criteria to help you decide which hosting package is right for your website.

 Popular Hosting Options: